 The Book of Abstracts will be available online in page-flipping and PDF formats.
 No printed Book of Abstracts will be distributed at the conference.
 Authors of accepted presentations will be notified via e-mail in September 2019.
 Time limitations necessitate that not all submissions for the oral presentation will be accepted for oral slots.
-Submissions intended for the oral presentation not granted an oral slot would automatically be considered for poster presentation.
+Submissions not granted an oral presentation slot will automatically be considered for poster presentation.